 Before a decision is made with regard to the mode of transportation, the following questions should be answered:

 It is advisable to seek advice from experienced colleagues, both at home and abroad.

 When considering shipping companies, one can distinguish between those specialized in fragile and valuable goods and those that transport any goods and commodities imaginable.

-Specialized shipping companies such as Schenker, Hasenkamp/Köln, Tandem Kunst GmbH/Frechen, DART Köln/Berlin, and Rock-It Cargo Germany/Erding frequently offer personalized service: The whole project is planned and supervised from door to door.
+Specialized shipping companies such as Schenker, Hasenkamp/Cologne, Tandem Kunst GmbH/Frechen, DART Cologne/Berlin, and HEED!
+Eventlogistik GmbH/Erding frequently offer personalized service: The whole project is planned and supervised from door to door.
 Object-specific packaging systems are made available, the staff is specialized in dealing with objects of art and insurance coverage is guaranteed.
 The customs formalities in the country of origin and the destination country are also handled by them.
 Necessary accompanying documents (customs declarations, (pro-forma-)invoices, etc.) still have to be provided personally, however.

 Unfortunately, such specialists are rather expensive and thus are often not an option.

 Non-specialized shipping companies are usually cheaper and just as reliable.
-The fact that the staff is not trained to handle, for example, works of art, can be addressed by carefully securing the package.
+The fact that the staff is not trained to handle, for example, works of art or design objects, can be addressed by carefully securing the package.

 It may be worthwhile to inquire with local companies.
 They frequently offer transport services within Europe; to what extent they offer services outside of Europe and on what terms must be researched.
 Some organizers also report that working with foreign shipping companies - with the help of the cooperation partner abroad – is often a viable alternative.